Effort Survey Improvements

 We tested four methods of collecting effort information from shore and private boat recreational anglers:

-- A telephone-based survey that used fishing license information rather than random-digit dialing as its sampling frame.
+- A telephone survey that used fishing license information rather than random-digit dialing as its sampling frame.

-- A telephone-based survey that used fishing license information and random-digit dialing as its sampling frame.
+- A telephone survey that used fishing license information and random-digit dialing as its sampling frame.

-- A mail-based survey that used fishing license information and a mailing address database from the U.S. Postal Service as its sampling frame.
+- A mail survey that used fishing license information and a mailing address database from the U.S. Postal Service as its sampling frame.

-- Address samples provide more representative samples than random-digit dialing.
+- A database of mailing addresses provides more representative samples than random-digit dialing.

-- Mail-based surveys produce higher response rates than telephone-based surveys.
+- Mail surveys produce higher response rates than telephone surveys.

-The fact that mail-based surveys allowed us to more accurately sample anglers—where random-digit dialing underrepresented this group—had an impact on the effort estimates these surveys generated: effort estimates generated through mail-based surveys were two to six times higher than effort estimates generated through the CHTS.
+The fact that mail surveys allowed us to more accurately sample anglers—where random-digit dialing underrepresented this group—had an impact on the effort estimates these surveys generated: effort estimates generated through mail surveys were two to six times higher than effort estimates generated through the CHTS.

-In 2014, the final report from our work to compare the CHTS to a mail-based survey design underwent external peer review.
+In 2014, the final report from our work to compare the CHTS to a mail survey design underwent rigorous external peer review.
 In 2015, this survey design was certified as a suitable CHTS replacement.
 A transition plan was needed to support our shift to this new survey.

 In 2014, the MRIP Transition Team developed a plan to support our transition from the CHTS to the FES.